33j33/design-patterns-using-typescript/adapter-pattern/README.md

 The Adapter Pattern is a structural design pattern used to make two incompatible interfaces or objects work together.
 An adapter wraps one of the objects to hide the complexity of conversion happening behind the scenes.
-The wrapped object isn’t even aware of the adapter.
+The wrapped object isn’t aware of the adapter.

 Think of an adapter as a plug converter that allows a device with a US plug to work with a European socket.
 Popular Usage in Software